Sunday, May 08, 2011

 This is another galaxy I longed for as a sprout.
 For once, the actual object in my 4.25-inch telescope looked almost as good as it did in its Hale Telescope portrait in my fave astronomy picture book, the Science Service’s Universe.

 M13 was of particular interest tonight; I observed it with the StarBlast as well as the ETX.
 What I wanted to determine was whether I could have resolved cluster stars from my boyhood home with my 4.25-inch Palomar Junior Newtonian.
 Verdict?
 No doubt about it.
 The glob is in the city’s light dome, which makes the sky background brighter than it usually was from Mama and Daddy’s backyard, and seeing and transparency are poor tonight, but stars wink in and out anyway.
 The Pal would have resolved M13 even more convincingly, I think.
+IF I'd known how to observe it and had used a combination of higher magnification and averted vision.
+But I didn't so I never resolved a single star in it as a kid.

 Read last week’s blog if you want to know the story of my long and involved love affair with the Great Globular.